Day Relief Sinus PE Side Effects

 Generic Name: acetaminophen / phenylephrine

-Note: This page contains information about the side effects of acetaminophen / phenylephrine.
-Some of the dosage forms included on this document may not apply to the brand name Day Relief Sinus PE.
+Note: This document contains side effect information about acetaminophen / phenylephrine.
+Some of the dosage forms listed on this page may not apply to the brand name Day Relief Sinus PE.

 For the Consumer